 Does the Activity minimise Yes.
 The Activity avoids unsustainable peatland or eliminate negative use through its policy that prohibits planting on effects of operations on the new peatlands regardless of depth. natural ecosystem and biodiversity?
 Is a 3rd party certification Yes.
-The Company adheres to the Indonesia or verification of alignment Sustainable Palm Oil (ISPO) standard.
-Sustainable Faim Oil (ISFO) standard. of Activity with EO3 available? es to protecting ecosystems and biodiversity ng negative effects of its operations.
-DNCII / DMT DNSH / RMT EOs? d causing potential significant harm to other Assessment \v Has an EIA been Yes. conducted and approved on the Activity?
+The Company adheres to the Indonesia or verification of alignment Sustainable Palm Oil (ISPO) standard. of Activity with EO3 Sustainable i aim Oil (151 O) standard. • available? - t- material and a second superior and bit discounts. es to protecting ecosystems and biodiversity ng negative effects of its operations.
+DNSH / RMT d causing potential significant harm to other Assessment EOs? a causing potential significant flami to other Assessment Has an EIA been Yes.
+165. conducted and approved on the Activity?
 What are the results of the The results of the EIA highlight the following: 1) EIA and where do the Existing plantations on peatlands and impact of the Activity lie? wastewater treatment of palm oil mill effluents (POME) are significant sources of emissions with no established mitigation efforts in place; 2) Lack of internal policies that prohibit deforestation practices in the pursuit of new plantation projects.
 (EO1) Does the Activity No. As reflected in the EIA, emissions from peat avoid leading to significant and wastewater treatment of POME are GHG emissions, incl.
 CO2, significant sources of GHG emissions.
-CH4, N2O, SF6, NF3 significant sources of Grio chilosoffs. and/or HFCs?
-(EO1) Does the Activity No. While there has not been any record of , , • avoid leading to or causing deforestation activities by the Company since extensive deforestation 2018, a No Deforestation policy is not yet in practices? place.
+CH4, N2O, SF6, NF3 and/or HFCs?
+(EO1) Does the Activity No. While there has not been any record of avoid leading to or causing deforestation activities by the Company since extensive deforestation 2018, a No Deforestation policy is not yet in practices? place. pradilodd. piaco.
 No. The Activity causes p otential significant harm to EO1.
 2B.
 Has the Yes.
-A recent internal environmental review has implementation of highlighted the high emission potential of the remedial measures Company's peat emissions and POME already commenced at wastewater treatment, and the planning and the time of assessment? implementation of remedial measures have just begun.
-These measures include offsetting carbon emissions by emission credits from the export of electricity and palm kernel shells.
+A recent internal environmental review has implementation of highlighted the high emission potential of the remedial measures Company's peat emissions and POME already commenced at wastewater treatment, and the planning and the time of assessment? implementation of remedial measures have just tille et decedenient begun.
+These measures include offsetting carbon emissions by emission credits from the • export of electricity and palm kernel shells.